Can’t sleep? Last night I couldn’t either. At 3:00 a.m. my cell phone started ringing and woke me up.

 Since that bad period of insomnia, I have had very few sleep issues.
 But I do have times when something awakens me, or I’ve had wine too late in the evening, or there’s some other reason I either can’t fall asleep or can’t fall back asleep.
 When this happens, as it did last night, I get a twinge of that old fear and frustration.
 But then I remind myself that working so hard to fall asleep isn’t productive.
 But I have discovered some techniques that have helped me drift off or at least feel relaxed while I’m still awake.

-Here are 10 way to sleep better on those nights when you have problems sleeping:
+Here are 10 ways on how to sleep better on those nights when you have difficulty sleeping: